It’s rare these days to have one constant place, particularly for senior executives and their families living overseas.

 But legacy family properties can be a powerful grounding force...

-I deal with a lot of senior international professionals who not only want help to grow and preserve their wealth...
+We speak with a lot of senior international professionals who not only want help to grow and preserve their wealth...

 But distribute it to their families too.